islab-github/VOMTC/README.md

 Please download the VOMTC training, validation, and test sets from https://www.dropbox.com/sh/qmq0hulzrprnc0z/AAAwcycHwQ9KA8NTPlcMLwFIa?dl=0 and organize the data accordingly (i.e., distance information and RGB/depth images in the 'image' folder and labels in the 'label' folder).

 Download efficientdet-d8.pth from https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch and save it in ./EfficientDet/logs/coco.

+## VOTRE dataset selection code

+See VOMTCdatasetSelection.py.
+Note that this py file is a function file so that it needs to be imported by another python file for its execution (in our case, TrainDataforWirelessDeviceDetector.py).

+## Train Data Label Generation for training the VOTRE-based object detector

+Run TrainDataforWielessDeviceDetector.py to obtain input-output pairs for training the VOMTC-based object detector.
+After running the code, cropped images and labels will be available in the folder named 'cropped'.

+## To Train the VOTRE-based object detector

+python3 trainWirelessDeviceDetector.py --head_only True --load_weights ./logs/coco/efficientdet-d8.pth

+## To Test the VOTRE-based object detector on the VOTRE validation set

+python3 validateWirelessDeviceDetector_Failedsampleincluded.py

+## To Test the VOTRE-based object detector on the VOTRE test set

+python3 testWirelessDeviceDetector_Failedsampleincluded.py